Skip to content

 }

-class DessertListView extends ListView<Dessert, DessertView> {
+class DessertListView extends ListView<DessertView> {

 override ItemView = DessertView;